-The Paracou test site is located in French Guiana (Location: 5° 23'N; 52° 54'W, which belongs to the northeastern Amazon basin.
-More than 94% of the land area is covered with moist lowland terra firme rain forest that has a relatively high number of tree species, 150-200 species per hectare.
-Alpha diversity is slightly lower than in the forests of the western Amazon, but reaches the highest levels in French Guiana's regions.
-Wood extraction by selective logging mainly forms the country's third economic sector and is carried out exclusively in the National Forest Service's NFS forest area of the permanent forest estate on an area of 2.4*106ha (CIRAD, 2016; Dourdain and Hérault, 2015; Gourlet-Fleury et al., 2004).
+The Paracou test site is located in French Guiana (Location: 5° 23'N; 52° 54'W), which belongs to the north-eastern Amazon basin.
+More than 94% of the land area is covered with moist lowland terra firme rain forest that has a relatively high number of tree species (150-200 species per hectare).
+Wood extraction by selective logging mainly forms the country's third economic sector and is carried out exclusively in the National Forest Service's NFS forest area of the permanent forest estate of 2.4 106 hectare (Gourlet-Fleury et al., 2004).
+Paracou's forest is part of the Caesalpiniaceae and is surrounded by production forest (Galochet, 2018).

-Paracou's forest is part of the Caesalpiniaceae and is surrounded by permanent production forest.
-The test site is managed by the Centre International de Recherche en Agronomie pour le Développement CIRAD (CIRAD, 2106).
-The FORMIND model adjustment was based on extensive, long-term data records from the Paracou test site.
-However, the forest inventory data set was divided according to the work steps of the model's parameterization, calibration, and validation.
+The test site Paracou is managed by the Centre International de Recherche en Agronomie pour le Développement CIRAD conducting forest inventories regularly (Gourlet-Fleury et al., 2004).
 The inventory design is depicted in the supplementary material (figure A1.x).
 Forest inventories were conducted as follows: each 9-hectare-plot was surrounded by a 25m wide buffer zone.
 The trees were exclusively inventoried within the core zone, on an area of 6.25ha, but the treatment has always been carried out on the entire 9-hectare-plot.
-Furthermore, there was one 25-hectare-plot on which undisturbed tree growth has been recorded (without buffer zone).
+Furthermore, there was one 25-hectare-plot on which undisturbed tree growth has been recorded.
 In order to parameterize and calibrate the forest model of FORMIND, we used the part of the inventory data set that belong to the T0-control and biodiversity plots (primary forest totaled 62.5ha).
 To parameterize and validate the management simulations, the plots with treatment T1 were chosen (18.75ha in total).
 This treatment refers to a so-called reduced impact logging RIL due to lower damage occurring on the remnant forest stand (see chap.
 2.1; A1.x).
-Logging was applied in 1986, while in all other inventory years, the succession was recorded.
-The effects of logging were measured by aboveground biomass loss (-33tODM/ha) and stem number reduction of ca. 10ha-1, with a minimum diameter at breast height dbh between 0.5m-0.6m, belonging to 58 commercial tree species.
-Since gaps, skid trails and logging roads were mapped during the logging operation the confidence level of the data is high (Gourlet-Fleury et al., 2004).
-In the forest inventory data set all trees with a diameter at breast height dbh above 0.1m were localized between the years 1984-2016, and tree species were determined botanically.
-For each observed tree the stem circumference [cm] was normally measured at a breast height of 1.3m and then the dbh [m] was calculated.
-In some cases the normal dbh-measure was impossible; so that the measure point was adjusted according to rules (see A1.x; table A1.x).
+Logging was applied in 1986 and in the consecutive years, the secondary succession was recorded.
+The impact of logging was quantified by aboveground biomass loss (-33tODM/ha) and stem number reduction of trees with a minimum diameter at breast height DBH between 0.5m-0.6m (cutting threshold) belonging to 58 commercial tree species (ca. -10ha-1).
+Skid trails and logging roads were mapped during the logging operation (Gourlet-Fleury et al., 2004).
+In the forest inventory data set all trees with a diameter at breast height DBH above 0.1m were localized between the years 1984-2016, and tree species were determined botanically.
+For each observed tree the stem circumference [cm] was measured at a breast height of 1.3m and then the DBH [m] was calculated.
+In some cases the normal DBH-measure was impossible; so that the measure point was adjusted according to rules (see A1.x; table A1.x).
 To eliminate errors that emerge in the forest inventory data, a correction of the primary circumference measurement was calculated.
 Furthermore, the damage status of the trees was recorded using a categorical code for each type of damage (see A1.x; table A1.x).

 2.3 Parameterization of the FORMIND forest model